mdavidson9/docs.balsamiq.com/content/confluence/transition-guide.md

 weight: 30
 ---

-Mockups 3 for Confluence Cloud was released March X, 2016.
+Mockups 3 for Confluence Cloud was released April 4, 2016.
 The new version has projects, symbols, real time collaboration and lots of other improvements.

+{{< yt zMOxwSdMcWM >}}

 We will soon be moving all Confluence Cloud instances to this new connect add-on, however, in the meantime, you may be using an older version of the plugin.

-If you haven’t yet purchased Mockups for Confluence, but have a Cloud instance older than March X, 2016, you will have the older plugin pre-installed.
+If you haven’t yet purchased Mockups for Confluence, but have a Cloud instance older than April 4, 2016, you will have the older plugin pre-installed.
 You may have even trialed this version.
-As this older version will shortly be removed from your Cloud instance, we suggest you disable it via the UPM, install the [Mockups for 3 Confluence Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/overview) version, and trial this add-on.
+As this older version will shortly be removed from your Cloud instance, we suggest you disable it via the UPM, install the [Mockups 3 for Confluence Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/overview) version, and trial this add-on.
 Here are details on [how to install the add-on](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/installation).

 If you already purchased Mockups for Confluence for your Cloud instance, continue to use and enjoy Mockups for Confluence!
 Your users should reference the [Mockups for Confluence for Server User Guide](/confluence/user-guide) and the administration of your plugin should refer to [Mockups for Confluence Cloud Admin Guide](/confluence/admin-guide-cloud/).